Konrud/tailor-cv/prompt.md

 ## Build & Deployment Standards
 1. Environment specific builds supported (dev/staging/prod).
+2. Files should not be stagged or pushed to the git automatically.
+Only user can do that.

 ## Governance

-This constitution serves as the foundational document for the Human-as-Tool project.
+This constitution serves as the foundational document for the tailorCV project.
 It supersedes all other practice documents and technical decisions.

 ### Amendment Process